 For starters, it is the location of Yellowstone Regional Airport, the busiest airport in the area.
-This is perfect for travellers who prefer to fly to the park, as opposed to drive, as they will waste no time travelling between the airport and their accommodation.
+This is perfect for travelers who prefer to fly to the park, as opposed to driving, as they will waste no time traveling between the airport and their accommodation.

-However, for those who do choose to drive, it is the first major sign of civilisation most people travelling from the more built-up east will encounter.
+However, for those who do choose to drive, it is the first major sign of civilization most people traveling from the more built-up east will encounter.
 This makes it ideal to rest up after a long day on the road, to make sure you are truly ready for your upcoming adventure.